Bride and groom kiss in front of Romsey Abbey

 A calm and unobtrusive presence

-You won’t be performing for my camera.
-In fact, you should barely notice me.
+You won't be performing for my camera.
+Most couples tell me afterwards they barely noticed I was there.

 0 Comments